tobozo/M5Stack-SD-Updater/README.md

 <br />

-**3) Compile the "M5Stack-SD-Menu.ino" example.** <br />
+**3) Compile and flash the `M5Stack-SD-Menu.ino` example.** <br />
-This sketch is the menu app.
-It must be (a) compiled and saved to the root directory of a micro SD card for persistence and (b) flashed onto the M5Stack.
+This sketch is the **menu** app.
+It shoul reside in the root directory of a micro SD card for persistence and also executed once.

-(a) In the Arduino IDE, go to Sketch / Export compiled binary , and compile the file.
-Rename the file "menu.bin" and copy it to the micro SD card. (b) Next, flash "menu.bin" to the M5Stack.
+Once flashed it will **copy itself** on OTA2 partition and on the SDCard, then rolled back and executed from the OTA2 partition.

- Note that you won't need to (a) copy it if you previously extracted the SD-Content folder on the SD card.
+Thanks to @Lovyan03 this self-propagation logic is very convenient: by residing on OTA2 the `menu.bin` will always be available for fast re-loading.

 <br />

-**4) Make sketches compatible with the SD-Updater Menu .** <br />
+**4) Make application sketches compatible with the SD-Updater Menu .** <br />

-The brief bit of code in the "M5Stack-SDLoader-Snippet.ino" sketch can be used to make any Arduino compatible sketch compatible for use with the SD-Updater menu.
+The snippet of code in the `M5Stack-SDLoader-Snippet.ino` sketch can be used as a model to make any ESP32 sketch compatible with the SD-Updater menu.

  In your sketch, find the line where the core library is included: